doctorfree/nvim-lazyman/README.md

 Often a custom Lazyman configuration will appear to work without issue but contain references to `~/.config/nvim/` in its configuration files.
-For example, the `oh-my-nvim` Neovim configuration installs and initializes without issue using `lazyman` but its dashboard contains a reference to `~/.config/nvim/init.lua`.
+For example, a configuration's dashboard may contain a reference to `~/.config/nvim/init.lua`.
 References like this can be fixed so the config is relocatable by doing something like the following in Lua: